Darragh Burns: 2020 season

-On 23 January 2020, Burns signed a 2 year deal with St Patrick's Athletic, his first professional contract.
+On 23 January 2020, Burns signed a two-year deal with St Patrick's Athletic, his first professional contract.
 Ahead of the season Burns' received the number 35 as his first squad number.
 On 3 August 2020, he made his League of Ireland Premier Division debut, replacing Jordan Gibson from the bench in the 75th minute of a 2–0 loss at home to Derry City.
-He made a total of 6 appearances over the season, all from the bench as his side missed out on a European place on the final day of the season.
+He made a total of six appearances over the season, all from the bench as his side missed out on a European place on the final day of the season.

 2021 season

 Burns changed to the number 17 shirt ahead of the 2021 season.
 His first goal in senior football came on 9 April 2021, when he scored the second goal to help secure a 2–0 home win over Derry City for his side.
 On 20 April, he scored the only goal of the game in the second minute to beat Waterford at Richmond Park.
 It was announced on 6 July 2021 that Burns had signed a contract extension with the club.
 He scored the winning goal in a 3–2 win over Longford Town on 3 September 2021, curly his shot into the top corner in the 87th minute before Longford got a late consolation goal.
 Burns scored two goals in a 3–0 win over Wexford in the FAI Cup Quarter Final on 17 September 2021.

-Burns produced a Man of the Match display in a 3–1 win over Dundalk FAI Cup Semi Final, setting up Matty Smith's goal to put Pat's infront before dinking Peter Cherrie in goals in the 86th minute to secure a place in the 2021 FAI Cup Final at the Aviva Stadium.
-On 12 November 2021, his headed equaliser in his side's 2–2 draw at home to Finn Harps secured a 2nd place finish for the club, their best since their 2013 league win, to secure UEFA Europa Conference League football for the following season.
+Burns produced a Man of the Match display in a 3–1 win over Dundalk FAI Cup Semi Final, setting up Matty Smith's goal to put Pat's in front before dinking Peter Cherrie in goals in the 86th minute to secure a place in the 2021 FAI Cup Final at the Aviva Stadium.
+On 12 November 2021, his headed equaliser in his side's 2–2 draw at home to Finn Harps secured a 2nd-place finish for the club, their best since their 2013 league win, to secure UEFA Europa Conference League football for the following season.
 After the game, he was awarded both the club's Young Player of the Year Award and the Goal of the Season Award for 2021, as voted by their supporters.
 On 28 November 2021 Burns played the full 120 minutes in the 2021 FAI Cup Final, beating rivals Bohemians 4–3 on penalties following a 1–1 draw after extra time in front of a record FAI Cup Final crowd of 37,126 at the Aviva Stadium.